circleci/circleci-docs/jekyll/_cci2/contexts.md

 Context names must be unique for each Github or Bitbucket organization.
 For CircleCI installations on your own server or private cloud, Context names must be unique across the installation.

-## Using a Context
+## Creating and Using a Context

 1. Navigate to the Settings > Contexts page in the CircleCI application.
-The Create a Context button appears if you have no existing contexts.

 2. Click the Create Contexts button.
 The default name and rules appear with an Add Environment Variable button.

-3. Click the Add Environment Variable button and type in the variable name and value.
+3. Click the Add Environment Variable button and copy/paste in the variable name and value.
 Click the Add Variable button to save it.

 4. Add the `context: org-global` key to the `workflows` section of your `config.yml` file for every job in which you want to use the variable.
 In the following example, the `run-tests` job will use the variables set in the `org-global` context.